 Escape to the white sands of the Gulf of Mexico and enjoy easy access to Clearwater attractions by staying at the Gulf View Hotel on the Beach.
 All rooms feature private balconies and kitchenettes so you an enjoy a private condo experience with beach views.
 If you plan on touring Pass-a-Grille attractions or just clocking in some beach time, first check out Visit Pass-A-Grille for ideas and then grab a room at the Havana Inn in St. Pete Beach, a newer, renovated hotel with spacious suites that include fully equipped kitchens.

 Explore local trails and the ocean from a whole new perspective with a beach horse ride.
 C Ponies in St. Petersburg offers beach horseback riding near the Skyway Bridge and includes a chance to swim on horseback where you can see dolphins and stingrays along the way.
 If you’re in the mood for a relaxing hike, head to Caladesi Island State Park, a Florida Gem with a pine forest and mangrove swamps.
-You’ll find a 3.5-mile trail around the island ripe for exploring.
+You’ll find a 3.5-mile trail around the island ripe for exploring and many other fun activities.

 If you’re on the Tampa side of the water, a popular pit stop for locals making their way down the Courtney Campbell Causeway, Whiskey Joe’s serves up all types of burgers and beer all day; it’s also a popular spot to watch the sunset.
 Catch live music and American eats at the Beach Bar, a tiki-stye restaurant that’s perfect for people watching.
 If you’re on the Clearwater side of the water after a day of exploring, enjoy beachfront dining and a laid-back atmosphere at Palm Pavilion Beachside Grill & Bar.